-PHD Research Bureau; the research arm of the PHD Chamber of Commerce and Industry was constituted in 2010 with the objective to review the economic situation and policy developments at sub-national, national and international levels and comment on them in order to update the members from time to time, to present suitable memoranda to the government as and when required, to prepare State Profiles and to conduct thematic research studies on various socio-economic and business developments.
+PHD Research Bureau; the research arm of the PHD Chamber of Commerce and Industry was constituted in 2010 with the objective to review the economic situation and policy developments at subnational, national and international levels and comment on them in order to update the members from time to time, to present suitable memoranda to the government as and when required, to prepare State Profiles and to conduct thematic research studies on various socio-economic and business developments.

 The Research Bureau has been instrumental in forecasting various lead economic indicators national and sub-national.
 Many of its research reports have been widely covered by media and leading newspapers.
-The Research Bureau has undertaken various policy studies for Government of India and State Governments.
+The Research Bureau has undertaken various policy studies for Government of India and State Governments

-Research Activities Comments on Economic Developments Newsletters Consultancy Research Studies Global Economic Developments Economic Affairs Newsletter (EAC) Trade and Investment Facilitation Services (TIFS) State Profiles India's Economic Developments Forex and FEMA Newsletter • Impact Assessments States' Economic Developments Global Economic Monitor (GEM) Thematic Research Reports International Developments Trade & Investment Facilitation Services (TIFS) Newsletter Releases on Economic Developments Financial Markets State Development Monitor (SDM) Foreign exchange market Developments in International Trade
+Research Activities Comments on Economic Developments Newsletters Consultancy Research Studies Global Economic Developments Economic Affairs Newsletter (EAC) Trade and Investment Facilitation Services (TIFS) State Profiles India's Economic Developments Forex and FEMA Newsletter Business Research and Impact Assessments States' Economic Developments Global Economic Monitor (GEM) Consultancy: Innovative and Thematic Research Reports International Developments Trade & Investment Facilitation Services (TIFS) Newsletter customised research solutions for growth of Industry and businesses Releases on Economic Developments Financial Markets State Development Monitor (SDM) Foreign exchange market Developments in International Trade